LivePersonInc/knowledge-center-archive/_release/May 2021/week-of-may-10th.md

 ## Transfer analysis in the Performance Messaging Dashboard.
 ### Type: Update [Analytics Builder 4.10]

-Due to the effect of this feature on dashboard loading times, a rollback was performed for this feature only.
+Due to the effect of this feature on dashboard loading times,a rollback was performed for this feature only.
 The feature will be redeployed later this quarter.